 Scaling is a great risk management tool to take partial profits and/or reduce exposure as market conditions dictate.
 Often trades will run ahead and produce nice gains, and some traders feel the pressure to cash in their winner, possibly too early.
 By scaling, or taking a partial profit, it allows the trader to book some gains, reduce open exposure and take the pressure off of themselves to exit the entire trade.

 Some argue that scaling is “not Trend Following” or question what about “riding winners”?
 Most successful traders and funds that I know of use a few different strategies to increase their risk adjusted returns.
 A trader has to operate under a money management process that they can execute consistently.
 Many struggle with large account equity swings and watching winning trades become losing trades in the process.
 There is no right or wrong answer.
 Over time, I have used scaling more often in times of higher volatility, with trailing stops, or when positions breach key momentum levels.

 When I learned how to scale, my holding period for winning trades went up considerably as did my overall results.
 The easiest way that I know of to scale, for any positions that I rarely choose to do so in, is to use a stop below a shorter term moving average, usually the 10 day sma, to dictate the partial exit.

 I am not saying that it can not be done correctly or that it doesn’t work.
 I am saying that my experience is that it adds more complication and is best done by experienced professionals.
 Instead of being 100% long and trying to hedge 30% , I’d rather be 70% long and have 30% in cash.
 Scaling is a simple way to raise cash.
-If someone has $50, 000 in ETFs and they scale off 20% across the top, they still have their positions, but less at risk.
+If someone is 100 invested and the scale off 20% across the top, they still have their positions, but less at risk.

 5. Use Index ETFs For Directional Trades To Add/Reduce Exposure